Towns & Places:

 The only white men living in the county before 1854 were General Whistler, an ex-army officer and Indian trader, and John Goodell, both of whom had married Indian wives and were living where the Santa Fe Trail crossed 110 Mile Creek, and a man by the name of Case, who kept a trading post at the Indian agency at Quenemo.

-On May 30, 1854, John Frele settled with his family near Burlingame, where he bought out the land of a Shawnee Indian.
+On May 30, 1854, John Frele settled with his family near Burlingame, where he purchased land from a Shawnee Indian.
 His son, born shortly afterward, was the first white child born in the county outside of the agency.

 In the fall, agents of the American Settlement Company selected a site for settlement not far from the present town of Burlingame.
 Among the colonists who came under the auspices of this company were George Bratton, Absalom W. Hoover, Joseph McDonald, James Bothel, William Cable, William Howard, Samuel Allison, J. R. Steward, Marcus J. Rose, and Thomas Black.
 Only 14 remained through the winter; the others, having no shelter or tools to build, returned east after staking their claims.

-In 1855, the population was increased by significant immigration, the greater number settling near Council City and the others located along the creeks in various parts of the county.
+In 1855, the population increased significantly through immigration, with the greater number settling near Council City and the others along the creeks in various parts of the county.

 Most of the claims were taken before the government surveys were done, and each settler staked out as nearly as possible 240 acres.
-This gave rise to considerable trouble as only 160 acres were allowed by the government.
-When the surveys were completed, farms were cut into all shapes, and the ownership of the various pieces was hard to determine.
-To add to the trouble, many residents could not buy the lands they occupied when the government put them up for sale in 1859.
-They were obliged to borrow money, which they could not pay interest, and finally lost their holdings.
-The drought of 1860 reduced the settlers to starvation, and when they finally did raise crops, there was no market for them.
-In 1859 and again in 1861, the county was swept by severe storms that destroyed considerable property, injured several people, and caused great suffering.
+This caused considerable trouble, as the government allowed only 160 acres.
+When the surveys were completed, farms were divided in all kinds of shapes, and ownership of the various parcels was difficult to determine.
+To add to the trouble, many residents could not purchase the land they occupied when the government put it up for sale in 1859.
+They were obliged to borrow money at interest, which they could not repay, and ultimately lost their holdings.
+The 1860 drought reduced settlers to starvation, and when they finally raised crops, there was no market for them.
+In 1859 and again in 1861, the county was struck by severe storms that destroyed substantial property, injured several people, and caused widespread suffering.

 Before the railroad’s arrival, the market area for Osage coal was quite restricted.
 Coal at that time was hauled exclusively by wagon, and the market probably did not extend beyond a radius of 40 miles from the mining areas.